e45lee/pulseaudio-hyperv/.gitlab/issue_templates/issue_001.md

-Unless you are sure the data is not relevant to the issue please attach files for each command under the environment heading.
+Unless you are sure its not relevant please attach files for each command under the environment heading.
+WARNING: Incomplete bugs may languish in bug purgatory.

 environment
 	`uname -a`